elixir-ecto/ecto/guides/introduction/Getting Started.md

 This module is what we'll be using to query our database shortly.
 It uses the `Ecto.Repo` module, and the `otp_app` tells Ecto which Elixir application it can look for database configuration in.
 In this case, we've specified that it is the `:friends` application where Ecto can find that configuration and so Ecto will use the configuration that was set up in `config/config.exs`.
 Finally, we configure the database `:adapter` to Postgres.

-The final piece of configuration is to setup the `Friends.Repo` as a supervisor within the application's supervision tree, which we can do in `lib/friends/application.ex`, inside the `start/2` function:
+Finally, the `Friends.Repo` must be started within the application's supervision tree, which we can do in `lib/friends/application.ex`, inside the `start/2` function:

 ```elixir
 def start(_type, _args) do